 Having so many characters, and being able to switch them on the fly, is what makes Skylanders SWAP Force kind of engaging.
 By being able to mix it up, even within the same fight, you can not only tailor your attacks to specific enemies, but you also just keep yourself from getting bored by doing the same thing over and over.

-Which is good since so much of this game does just have you doing the same thing over and over.
+since so much of this game does just have you doing the same thing over and over.
 Regardless of how your character attacks, be it by whacking an enemy or shooting them, this is pretty much a simple button masher, with the occasional bit of platforming thrown in for good measure.

 Sure, there are some brief interludes where you might, say, grab a turret and start shooting, but these are few and far between.